salaboy/from-monolith-to-k8s/README.md

 ## CI/CD for our Monolith

-When moving to Kubernetes it is quite common to **lift and shift** our monolith applications that are already running outside Kubernertes.
+When moving to Kubernetes it is quite common to **lift and shift** our monolith applications that are already running outside Kubernetes.
 This will require to containarize your application and then provide all Kubernetes Manifests to deploy your application into an existing cluster.

 ![Monolith](/imgs/monolith-architecture.png)